Tau Epsilon Phi: History

 Tau Epsilon Phi was founded on October 10, 1910, at Columbia University as an organization of Jewish professional men.
 It was started in response to the existence of similar organizations that would not admit Jewish members.
-The fraternity's founding members were Robert Blume, Julius M. Breitenbach, Louis Freed, Ephraim Freedman, Harry Goldsmith, Julius Klauber, Charles M. Driesen, Israel Schwartz, and J. J. Slofkin.
+The fraternity's founding members were Robert Blume, Julius M. Breitenbach, Louis Freed, Ephraim Freedman, Harry Goldsmith, Samuel Greenbaum, Julius Klauber, Charles M. Driesen, Israel Schwartz, and J. J. Slofkin.

 The first pledge, Maximillian Nemser, was initiated in 1911.
 In 1912, Beta chapter was founded at the New York College of Dentistry and Gamma chapter was founded at New York University.
 In 1913, it changed from a professional fraternity to a social fraternity for general college men.
 Continued expansion led to the adoption of a national constitution in 1916.
 In 1920, the opening of a chapter at McGill University in Montreal, made ΤΕΦ an international fraternity.
 The McGill chapter has since been disbanded.

 Tau Epsilon Phi began as exclusively Jewish but began admitting non-Jewish members (predominantly Catholics) in the 1950s.
 Dwight D. Eisenhower was inducted as an honorary member during his presidential administration.

 In September 2010, a group of fraternity members called TEPs for Justice filed a civil lawsuit against the national Tau Epsilon Phi organization.
 The plaintiffs alleged that the national executive director and board of directors had been operating the fraternity for personal financial gain and that they drove chapters away by making unreasonable financial demands on them (the fraternity had shrunk from 42 active chapters in 1999 to just thirteen in 2010).
 They further argued that the executive director failed to hold elections for the position for over ten years, even though the fraternity's constitution required it biennially.
 The executive director stated that elections could not take place because none of the chapters were in good standing due to failure to pay dues, and thus no one could legitimately vote.
 While the judge in the case ordered a new election overseen by an independent party, that order automatically stayed after the national organization filed for Chapter 7 bankruptcy in January 2011.
 In May 2011, all allegations were rescinded and the parties settled all outstanding cases with the fraternity agreed to hold new national elections.

 After the new national elections, Tau Epsilon Phi went on to continue its operations, and progress was made in expansions.
 In 2013, the fraternity established the Alpha Tau colony at Rowan University, its first chapter since 1996.
 Following the success of the colony, the national organization re-established chapters at University of Maryland, Rutgers University-New Brunswick, and the University of Buffalo.

 In 2018, Tau Epsilon Phi hired a new executive director and re-established its staff in its chapters and colonies.
 Since then, the fraternity has continued to hold its biennial elections and hired a chapter services consultant and expansion consultant.
 Tau Epsilon Phi is currently focused on expansion efforts to re-establish its presence at campuses where it has had previous chapters as well as exploring new campus opportunities.